Open Hardware Summit comes to Scotland on May 30th, 2025!

 Our international event usually has around 300 attendees from around the world, you can find past schedules here, here, and here (and for the past 10+ years).

-We'll have more details to share shortly, including when tickets go on sale and when we'll begin our call for speakers!
-In the meantime, get involved, sign up for our newsletter, or drop us an email!
+Sound cool to you? get involved, sign up for our newsletter, or drop us an email!

 Get involved